-\paragraph{Baselines} Three traffic controllers are employed as baselines to compare with our proposed decentralized controller, which we refer to as \textbf{DVC} for simplicity in data visualization.
-1) No controller (\textbf{NC}): all the vehicles only follow the driver models embedded in SUMO.
-2) Intelligent traffic signal control~(\textbf{ITSC}): courteous virtual traffic signal control (\textbf{CVTSC})~\cite{yan2021courteous} is implemented for intersections and the results of feedback controller \textbf{ALINEA}~\cite{vinitsky2023optimizing} is used for lane drop.
-3) Centralized vehicle controller (\textbf{CVC}): based on the models shown in Fig.~\ref{fig:policy} and Fig.~\ref{fig:critic} we also design a centralized controller, where every AV has access to all other vehicles' information in the policy.
-The critic network of the centralized controller stays the same as the decentralized controller.
-In the policy network, instead of keeping the key and value unchanged in the attention layers, the features corresponding to the activated AVs are updated along with the query values.
-Additionally, $M_s$ is used instead of $M_\mathrm{obs}$ for the cross-attention.
+Three traffic controllers are employed to compare with our proposed decentralized controller, which we refer to as decentralized vehicle controller (\textbf{DVC}) for simplicity in data visualization.
+1) No controller (\textbf{NC}): all the vehicles only follow the driver models in SUMO.
+2) Intelligent traffic signal control~(\textbf{ITSC}): courteous virtual traffic signal control (\textbf{CVTSC})~\cite{yan2021courteous} with full observability is implemented for intersections and the results of feedback controller \textbf{ALINEA}~\cite{vinitsky2023optimizing} is used for lane drop.
+3) Centralized vehicle controller (\textbf{CVC}): based on the models shown in Fig.~\ref{fig:policy} and Fig.~\ref{fig:critic} we design a centralized controller, where every AV has full observability.
+The critic network is the same as the decentralized controller.
+In the policy network, instead of keeping the key and value unchanged in the attention layers, the features of the activated AVs are updated along with the query values.
 As a result, the activated AVs can not only observe all the other vehicles but also communicate implicitly with each other in the policy.